I help brands and organizations create growth, engagement, and trust through partnerships, experiences, and strategic initiatives.

 A full strategic framework developed independently — covering sequenced audience strategy, entertainment portfolio architecture, a sports partnership model, and a reimagined transitions program.
 Preceded by a condensed one-sheet designed for a single read.
 Both sent directly to the incoming CEO, built out of a sense of duty to an organization worth fighting for.

+The brief didn’t exist.
+The opportunity did.
 A three-way brand integration anchored to Memorial Day and the film’s D-Day narrative.
 The 72¢ donation mechanic mirrors the film’s 72-hour theme.
 Spans a limited-edition Dunkin’ cup, trigger donation moments, talent appearances, service-member screenings, and a digital WWII letters archive.

 Recognized Chef Tyler Florence’s genuine passion for the military mission and made it a priority to re-engage him in person — creating the space for a candid conversation about where his platforms and the USO’s mission could intersect.
 When he expressed interest in exploring a collaboration with THE GREAT FOOD TRUCK RACE, I took it from there: secured the producer introduction, developed and pitched the creative concept, and locked USO’s feature in the series finale.
 A mainstream linear television audience — exactly where our donors already are.
 Tyler Florence has since joined the organization as a USO Global Ambassador.